 - a certificate of attendance to the school or university of the applicant’s siblings or children up to the age of 26;

 - court information regarding the pending proceedings in the matter of adoption of a child, in the case of a person who is actually looking after the child who has applied for adoption of that child;

 - a copy of a final family court judgment confirming the adoption of a child;

 - a certificate on the disability degree if a disabled child is brought up in the family regardless of the age.

 - a death certificate of a dead family member;

 - in special cases, a full copy of the birth certificate of the student / student’s siblings / student’s child;

 - a copy of a final judgment on divorce or legal separation.

 If the circumstances of the case affecting the decision to grant a social scholarship require the delivery of a document other than those listed hereinabove, the Scholarship Committee may request such a document.

 NOTE!!!
 A person applying for a need-based scholarship submits the necessary original documents or certified copies thereof.
-A copy of the document may be certified by an employee of the Dean’s Office, civil law notary public or the institution that issued the document.
+A copy of the document may be certified by an University's employee, civil law notary public or the institution that issued the document.